polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 ## Unit Tests and Coverage

-`babel-core` provides the module `babel-register` which hooks into Node's require statement.
-This hook compiles your ES2015 code on the fly as your project needs it. `babel-register` is great for writing unit-tests, allowing you to exercise your ES2015 code directly without executing your build step.
+`babel-core` provides the module `babel-register` which hooks into Node.js' `require` statement.
+This hook compiles your ES2015 code on the fly as your project needs it. `babel-register` is great for writing unit tests, allowing you to exercise your ES2015 code directly without executing your build step.

 The test coverage tool [nyc](https://github.com/bcoe/nyc) integrates with `babel-register`, allowing you to add coverage reporting and transpilation in one fell swoop.
 Here's how this can be achieved:

 1. install your favorite unit testing framework (in my case, `npm i mocha --save-dev`).
-2. install `nyc` (`npm i nyc --save-dev`), `nyc` will be used both for instrumenting test coverage, and for compiling ES2015 code on the fly.
+2. install `nyc` (`npm i nyc --save-dev`) which will be used both for instrumenting test coverage and for compiling ES2015 code on the fly.
 3. add a `test` script to your `package.json` that looks something like this:

 ```sh